Shock, horror! Murdoch's Sun wants his readers back

 Stretching the six-day Sun over a full week provides Murdoch a low-cost replacement for the News of the World, as well as utilising printing capacity left idle after the paper shut.

-The launch gives News International a chance to regain part of 150 million pounds ($240 million) of annual revenue Enders estimates the News of the World generated from sales and advertising.
+The launch gives News International a chance to regain part of 150 million pounds of annual revenue Enders estimates the News of the World generated from sales and advertising.

 The Sun's Sunday success will be judged on how much it can claw back of the News of the World's former circulation.